Phillies Fans Excited For Season To Start Despite Coronavirus Changes

 “Four months late but never too late,” South Philadelphia resident James Robinson said.

 “I’m excited, sports are back,” Steve Hewitt said.
-“I’m excited to see Harper, of course, and we got JT.
+“I’m excited to see Harper, of course, and we got J.T.
+[Realmuto].
 And I’m excited to see the starting five.
 I want to see the pitching rotation.”

 But no fans will be in the stands to see that pitching rotation.